 Interaction expressions and graphs constitute a flexible and expressive formalism for the specification and implementation of synchronization conditions in general and inter-workflow dependencies in particular.
 In addition to a declarative semi-formal interpretation (traversing interaction graphs), a precise formal semantics, an equivalent operational semantics, an efficient implementation of the latter, and detailed complexity analyses have been developed allowing the formalism to be actually applied to solve real-world problems like inter-workflow coordination.

+Compared to approaches like workflow merging or inter-workflow message passing, the employment of interaction graphs leads to a clean separation of synchronization conditions and individual workflow definitions.
+Furthermore, it supports the specification of general integrity constraints on activities which are independent of their actual use in particular workflows.
 In contrast to other formalisms based on extended regular expressions, interaction expressions are conceptually comprehensive and completely orthogonal.
-Compared to other well-known approaches for the specification of concurrent systems, especially Petri nets [21, 16] and various kinds of process algebras [13, 14, 20], their behaviour is fully deterministic, even though this heavily complicates their operational semantics and implementation [12].
+Compared to other well-known approaches for the specification of concurrent systems, especially Petri nets [15, 11] and various kinds of process algebras [8, 9, 14], their behaviour is fully deterministic, even though this heavily complicates their operational semantics and implementation [7].

 Despite the fact that inter-workflow dependencies occur frequently in practical applications, they have not received much attention in the workflow community yet.
-Neither special issues of journals devoted to the overall topic of workflow management [5, 6, 7, 8, 17] nor books reflecting the state of the art in that field [26, 15] have really addressed the problem so far.
-The same holds for conference and workshop proceedings in general where the number of papers dealing with other workflow management problems, e. g., flexibility and scalability, is steadily increasing.
-Two noteable exceptions are [3] and [18].
-Both approaches, however, are not able in principal to deal with dynamically evolving workflow ensembles whose participants are not known in advance and might change with time.
+Neither special issues of journals devoted to the overall topic of workflow management [21-25] nor books reflecting the state of the art in that field [20, 10] have really addressed the problem so far.
+The same holds for conference and workshop proceedings in general where the number of publications dealing with other workflow management problems, e.g., flexibility and scalability, is steadily increasing.
+Two noteworthy exceptions are [2] and [12].
+Both approaches, however, are not able in principle to deal with dynamically evolving workflow ensembles whose participants are not known in advance and might change with time.
 Therefore, the thorough development of interaction expressions and graphs and their application to coordinate dynamically evolving workflow ensembles constitutes a pioneering approach towards a general solution of the inter-workflow coordination problem.

 In addition to a very mature core implementation of interaction expressions based on the formally verified operational semantics (cf. Sec.
 5), a syntax-driven editor for interaction graphs has been developed to facilitate their creation in practice.
-Furthermore, the coordination and subscription protocols described in Sec.
-7 have been prototypically implemented and tested for the WfMS ProMInanD [19].
-Their integration into the next generation WfMS ADEPT [4] is a topic of future work.
+Furthermore, early versions of the coordination and subscription protocols described in Sec.
+7 have been implemented and tested for the WfMS ProMInanD [13].
+Their integration into the next generation WfMS ADEPT [3] is a topic of future work.